BryceHappy/jquery-formhelp/README.md

 Providing contextual help in a standard HTML form requires all kinds of extra HTML and CSS (and JavaScript if you want it to play nice with the user).
 This plugin gives you an easy way to place contextual help at every input field in a form.
-All you have to do is insert a <span/> with the helptext and a reference to the corresponding input field and this plugin does the heavy work for you.
+All you have to do is insert a span element with the helptext and a reference to the corresponding input field and this plugin does the heavy work for you.

 When you're done it looks like this:<br>